openshift-kni/cnf-features-deploy/cnf-tests/README.md

 Various tests have different requirements.
 Some of them:
 - a PerformanceProfile
-- a PerformanceProfile having profile.Spec.CPU.Isolated = 1
+- a PerformanceProfile having more than one CPU (profile.Spec.CPU.Isolated) allocated
 - a PerformanceProfile having profile.Spec.RealTimeKernel.Enabled == true
 - a node with no hugepages usage